percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-02).md

 These improvements are:

-- If you create more than three backup storages, you can use any of the existing storages for on-demand backups and schedules, as long as the total number of storages in use (by existing on-demand backups and schedules) does not exceed three.
+- If you create more than three backup storages, you can use any of the existing storages across on-demand backups and schedules, as long as the total number of storages in use (by existing on-demand backups and schedules) does not exceed three.

     ??? example+ "Example"